How to Cite a Painting

 Chicago 17th Edition (Notes-Bibliography)

-The Chicago style is the most descriptive, often including the medium and even dimensions.
+Chicago style is the most descriptive format for citing a painting in Chicago, often including the medium and even dimensions.
 It separates the full note from the bibliography entry.

 Bibliography: Van Gogh, Vincent.
 Wheat Field with Cypresses.
 1889.
 Oil on canvas.
 Metropolitan Museum of Art, New York.